geoffpatton/dsci-521-project/README.md

    - `insider_transactions.csv`
  - __Social Media Sentiment:__ Social sentiment for stocks on Reddit and Twitter.
    - `social_media_sentiment.csv`
- - __Senate Lobbying Activities:__ List of reported lobbying activities in the Senate and the House.
-   - `senate_lobbying.csv`

 ### Issues and Limitations:
  - Our historical data is limited due to using a free version of finnhub.
 Which limits our API calls to 60 a minute.